8 Best Moroccan Side Dishes You’ll Love

 Eggplant salad, or Zaalouk, is a popular dish in Morocco that makes an excellent side dish for chicken.
 The eggplant is roasted and then combined with tomatoes, garlic, and a variety of vibrant spices.
 The result is a super flavorful and bold salad that pairs well with the rich flavors of Moroccan chicken.

 Eggplant salad is also a great way to add some color and nutrition to your plate.
 Eggplants are a good source of fiber and vitamins, making them a healthy addition to any meal.
-So if you’re looking for a delicious and healthy side dish to accompany your Moroccan chicken, Eggplant salad is the perfect choice.
+So if you’re looking for a delicious and healthy side dish to accompany your Moroccan chicken, Eggplant salad is a perfect choice.

 Potato cakes (Maakouda)